Sailing in and near Clew Bay

 In fine weather or with northerly winds, the southern coast of Achil island has a few pretty anchorages, with Keem bay, a real “post card” anchorage, and one of the most beautiful beaches in the world topping the list.

 Inishturk island, to the South West of Clew Bay, is well worth a visit.
 It is one of the smallest and most isolated inhabited island off the Irish coast and is rarely visited.
 The harbour offers decent shelter from Westerlies, and the locals are friendly to yachts.
 It is possible to tie up alongside the outer jetty in front of the ferry, to the right of the entrance.
 This berth never dries out.
-In the summer in may however be best to pick up one of the yellow mooring buoys in the outer harbour.
+In the summer, it may however be best to pick up one of the yellow mooring buoys in the outer harbour and use the dinghy to go ashore.
 The inner harbour dries out, hard sandy bottom.
 Do not tie up to the old stone quay on the left of the entrance, the berth is foul.